meera-m-t/check_NVIDIA_RTX_A6000/README.md

 # check_NVIDIA_RTX_A6000

 In this github I built docker to simulate the same enviroment I ran it on my machine because I want to test if the problem comes from  my  GPU card or somewhere else.
-I got the same error, that proofs there is a problem on my GPU card.
+I got the same error, that proves there is a problem on my GPU card.

-### To run ``mnist.ipynb`` using docker; run:
+### To run [mnist.ipynb](https://walkwithfastai.com/MNIST) using docker; run:

 ```bash
 docker build -t fastai-learner:old -f Dockerfile.fastai-learner-old .